-On my half day off, I decided to “relax” by making my favorite Korean meat dish: kalbi (marinated beef short ribs).
-These are tremendously popular in Korea BBQ joints and they have restaurants along every corner block in Seoul.
-These are best cooked on a grill (especially great for special occasions with friends and family) but they also taste darn good pan-fried off of the stove.
-As for the actual technique (or secret steps) to making great kalbi is the marinade itself.
-Many people have their own variations, but the key ingredient, in my opinion, is the use of Asian pears (found at most Asian markets), which adds a unique sweetness to the meat.
-Simply grate them or put them through a food processor, or you can do it the old-school Korean ajumma way: crush them by hand.
-You can also substitute or use in combination with drinks like 7-Up or Pepsi, not only bringing that extra sweetness, but the carbonation supposedly helps with tenderizing the meat as well.
-Then make sure to marinate overnight and you will find yourself with some awesome marinated beef ribs that should turn out to be tender, savory, sweet, and full of delicious flavors.
+On my day off, I decided to “relax” by making my favorite Korean meat dish: galbi (marinated beef short ribs).
+This cut of meat is very popular in Korean BBQ joints and they have restaurants along every corner block in Seoul to prove it.
+These are best cooked on an outdoor grill over charcoal–especially great for special occasions with friends and family–but they also taste darn good pan-fried right off of the stove.
+As for the actual technique (or secret steps) to making great galbi is the marinade.
+Many people have their own variations, but the key ingredient, in my opinion, is the use of Asian pears (found at most Asian markets), which adds a natural sweetness to the meat.
+Also, Asian pears help tenderize the meat over time.
+Simply grate them or put them through a food processor and add to the marinade.
+You can also substitute or use in combination with drinks like 7-Up or Pepsi, which not only brings added sweetness, but the carbonation helps with tenderizing the meat even more.
+Lastly, make sure to marinate overnight and you will find yourself with some awesome beef short ribs that should turn out to be tender, savory, sweet, caramelized, and full of intense flavors.

 Ingredients: Serves 4 people

 - 3 pounds beef short ribs

 - 1/2 Asian pear (apple can be substituted)

 - 2 tbsp sesame seeds, toasted

 - 2 green onions, thinly sliced

 1. Soak the ribs in cold water for about an hour or until coloration of the water turns pinkish red.
 Drain and rinse under cold water.
 Set aside.